Arthur Tedder, 1st Baron Tedder: Later life

 Tedder was the author of a highly regarded essay on the history of the Royal Navy and also composed his war memoirs.
 In November 1950 he was elected Chancellor of the University of Cambridge.
 He also served as Chairman of the Standard Motor Company from 1954 to 1960 and vice-chairman of the Board of Governors of the BBC.
 In his later years he developed Parkinson's disease and died at his home at Banstead in Surrey on 3 June 1967.

 His ashes are buried in St Clement Danes in London, the RAF church.
 His name can be seen on a memorial in Westminster Abbey.

 Family life

 In 1915 Tedder married Rosalinde Maclardy; they had two sons and a daughter.
-Following the death of his first wife in an aircraft crash in Egypt in January 1943, Tedder married Marie (Toppy) Black (née Seton) in October 1943.
-Tedder was the father of: Dick (killed in France 1940), John Michael (1926–1994; Late Purdie Professor of Chemistry, University of St. Andrews), Richard (Professor of Virology at UCL) and Mena.
+Following the death of his first wife in an aircraft crash in Egypt in January 1943, Tedder married Marie Black (née Seton) in October 1943.
+Tedder was the father of: Dick (killed in France 1940), John Michael, Richard and Mena.